 Value Increase and Value Capture: TH 610 Case Study

-Principal Investigator(s):Zhirong Zhao, Associate Professor, Humphrey School of Public Affairs
+Principal Investigator(s):Zhirong Zhao, Former U of M Faculty, Humphrey School of Public Affairs

 Project summary:This research examined the potential of value increase and opportunities for value capture related to transportation improvements with a case study of the Trunk Highway (TH) 610 segment between County Road 81 and I-94 in Maple Grove, Minnesota.
 The Minnesota Department of Transportation (MnDOT) and local partners are activity searching for supplemental sources of funding to accelerate the final phase of TH-610 development, which is of high priority in Minnesota's highway development plan.